 A. When the internet was new, reliable surveys were indeed impossible to conduct, simply because too few people had access to it.
-But now it has spread to every significant demographic group, with 62% of GB Adults logging on.
+But now it has spread to every significant demographic group, with 87% of British adults having access to internet in the home (in comparison, only 81% of people now have a landline telephone).
 Online researchers are able to reach sufficient numbers of women as well as men, over-60s as well as under 30s, people on below-average as well as above-average incomes.
 National surveys are therefore conducted to represent the public as a whole.

 A. Almost all surveys involve weighting, whether they are conducted online, face-to-face or by telephone.
 This is to ensure that the published results properly reflect the population they seek to measure.
-For example, men comprise 48% of the electorate and women 52%.
+For example, men comprise 49% of the adult population and women 51%.
 The raw figures in a well-conducted survey will be close to this, but not necessarily match these numbers exactly.
 Suppose the raw figures contain 50% men and 50% women.
-YouGov's computer would slightly "downweight" the replies given by the men (so that the replies of 50 men count as if they were 48) and slightly “upweight” the replies given by women (so that the replies of 50 women count as if they were 52).
+YouGov's would slightly "downweight" the replies given by the men (so that the replies of 50 men count as if they were 49) and slightly “upweight” the replies given by women (so that the replies of 50 women count as if they were 51).

-In practice, the task is more complex than this, as matters such as age, social class, region and newspaper readership, as well as gender, have to be considered simultaneously.
-This is a task for YouGov's computer, which adjusts the raw data to take account of all these factors.
+In practice, the task is more complex than this, as matters such as age, social class, region and education, as well as gender, have to be considered simultaneously to make sure the sample is representative across all the targeted variables.

 A. No. When we seek the views of the general public, we select which respondents we want to survey.
 Only those selected are able to complete the questionnaire.
 When we email them we do not give the subject of the survey.
 Furthermore, our incentive system is designed to attract people who are not interested in the subject in question, as well as those who are passionate about it.
 This means that we experience little or no "drop-off" when a multi-topic survey shifts from one subject to another.